kei070/Python_Avalanche_Library/README.md

 To build the SNOWPACK model in a container the following instructions were used: https://research-software.uit.no/blog/2023-building-snowpack/

+The procedures to generate the predictive feature data are described in the pdf-document `Gen_Avalanche_Predictors.pdf'.

+The procedure to download and prepare the avalanche danger/problem data from the Norwegian avalanche bulletin is described in the pdf-document `Gen_Modified_AvaProb_Files.pdf".

+The procedure to optimise and train the random forest models is presented in the pdf-document `Train_ML_Model.pdf'.

 Some packages and their versions used: <br>
 `scikit-learn 1.5.1` <br>
 `imbalanced-learn 0.12.3` <br>